ShengKai234/Hellow-World/README.md

 Hey!
 I'm Kai.
 Nice to meet you everyone.
-I'm a new coder.
+I'm a new programer.
 I want to improve my coding skill.
+Share your idea or viewpoints for me.
+Thanks